M. G. Soman

-M. G. Soman (28 September 1941 – 12 December 1997) was an Indian actor and former Indian Air Force officer who appeared in Malayalam films.
+M. G. Soman (28 October 1941 – 12 December 1997) was an Indian actor and former Indian Air Force officer who appeared in Malayalam films.
 He was one among the leading star actors doing hero roles in Malayalam Cinema during the late 1970s and early 1980s.
-He has also done roles in Tamil films Aval Oru Thodar Kathai, Naalai Namadhe, Kumara Vijayam and Airport.
+He has also done roles in some Tamil films including Aval Oru Thodar Kathai.
 However, in the late 1980s and 1990s, he switched to character and villainous roles.

 Early life

 He was born as Somashekharan Nair to Konni Kudukkillethu Veettil Govinda Panicker and P. K. Bhavani Amma, in Thiruvalla, Travancore, on 28 September 1941.
 He had his primary education from Balikamadom H. S. S., Thiruvalla, St Thomas HSS Thirumoolapuram.
 While studying at seventh grade he started a drama troupe with his friend and performed drama Manaltharikal Garjikkunnu.
 He did his pre-university degree at St. Berchmans College, Changanassery.
 He was also part of the Indian Air Force.